 Installing joist blocking along the gable before erecting the wall saves time.

-Bruce’s student crew of three — Max, Brandon, and Adam — framed and sheathed the gable wall, then lifted the top onto sawhorses.
+Bruce’s student crew of three—Max, Brandon, and Adam—framed and sheathed the gable wall of the garage at the 2016 FHB House, then they lifted the top onto sawhorses.

 Propping it up enabled them to install the 21-in.-long joist blocks that run from the rim board to the first inboard floor joist.
 The engineer, David Macolini from Becker Engineering, called for the blocking to help tie the subfloor diaphragm to the gable wall.